Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Analysis

 \subsubsection{Data sets fit independently}

 We first treat our data sets independently.
-The main purpose of this step is to decide which systematic model parameters should be used to decorrelate each data set.
-Table~\ref{tab:sysparams} lists all possible systematic parameters along with an explanation of how they are constructed, and which are used to decorrelated each data set.
-We use the wavelength-binned light curves to determine the best decorrelation parameters (Step 5 of Section~\ref{subsec:decorrasaurus}).
-We first test out parameters on a single 200 nm wavelength bin from 750-850 nm, which is mostly free of spectral features for both LHS 1140 and the comparison star.
-Once the best parameters are found for this test bin, we expand the analysis to all of the 200 nm wavelength bins in the data set.
-Since some wavelength bins are more correlated with certain parameters than others, we add decorrelation parameters as necessary.
-Once determined, we use the same decorrelation parameters for each wavelength bin in a data set, and also for the white light curve.
+The main purpose of this step is to decide which input vectors should be used in the modeling of each light curve.
+Table~\ref{tab:sysparams} lists all possible input vectors along with an explanation of how they are constructed, and which are used in the analysis of each light curve in both the linear and GP modeling methods.
+We use the white light curves to determine the best input vectors to use for each data set.
+We use the same input vectors in the wavelength bins of a given data set as we do for the white light curve.
+We ultimately focus on the results from the GP method, and we provide the derived parameters from the simple minimization and full sampling of the parameter space (Steps 5B and 6B of Section~\ref{subsec:decorrasaurus}), along with the priors for the white light curves.
+We use the same priors for the wavelength bins.